 Brain exercises like meditation and mindfulness can be just as effective as Sudoku, crosswords, chess and other brain games for memory improvement.
 They can improve mental fitness levels and do wonders for your mental health.

-It’s great to start practicing it as early as possible to preserve your gray matter and reduce the risk of dementia.
+It’s great to start practising it as early as possible to preserve your gray matter and reduce the risk of dementia.
 Mindfulness meditation for anxiety is very helpful.

 They Improve Memory